shaheemirza/OSPFMD5Crack/README.md

 # OSPFMD5Crack
-How to crack an OSPF MD5 hash manually.
+How to crack an OSPF MD5 hash manually